Comparing Credit Cards for Gas and Auto Rewards

 |Other rewards||6% (U.S. supermarkets) * $500/mth * 12 = $360||N/A|

 As you will see, the Blue Cash Preferred, even with its annual fee, offers excellent rewards the first year, compared to the Smart Card.
-Even after the first year, the Blue Cash Preferred comes out ahead with $310 for the year compared to $88.20 with the Smart Card.
+Even after the first year, the Blue Cash Preferred comes out ahead compared to the Smart Card.
 In fact, we found that general-purpose gas rewards cards time and again have greater value.

 Comparing Blue Cash Preferred vs. Exxon/Mobil Smart Card